Irreducible Gravitational Wave Background as a Particle Detector

 where $\Gamma$ and $M_{pl}$ are the decay rate of X, and Planck Mass respectively.
 While the analytical relations derived above are useful for understanding the parametric scaling, a precise determination of the onset and end of early matter domination, as well as the evolution of the equation of state, requires solving the Boltzmann system governing the particle and radiation energy densities, $\rho_X$ and $\rho_R$, respectively.

 where $\rho^{eq}$ denotes the equilibrium energy density of the species and $w_X$ is the equation of state parameter for the particle.
 To determine the relations between the domination and decay temperatures, we numerically solve these equations, performing a scan over the parameters $Y_i$, $M$, and $\Gamma$, and extract $T_{\mathrm{dom}}$ and $T_{\mathrm{end}}$ for each parameter point.
-The resulting best-fit relations from the numerical scan are \cite{Datta:2025vyu}
+The resulting best-fit relations from the numerical scan are\footnote{More details are provided in Sec A.}